JonKing93/pfdf/docs/api/raster/raster.rst

             self.reproject(..., *, resampling)

         Specifies the interpolation algorithm used for resampling.
 The default is nearest-neighbor interpolation.
 Other options include bilinear, cubic, cubic-spline, Lanczos-windowed, average, and mode resampling.
 Additional algorithms may be available depending on your GDAL installation.
-See the rasterio documentation for additional details on resampling algorithms and their requirements: `Resampling Algorithms <https://rasterio.readthedocs.io/en/stable/api/rasterio.enums.html#rasterio.enums.Resampling>`_
+Read the rasterio documentation for additional details on resampling algorithms and their requirements: `Resampling Algorithms <https://rasterio.readthedocs.io/en/stable/api/rasterio.enums.html#rasterio.enums.Resampling>`_

     .. dropdown:: Computational Performance